oliverbross/morserino-web/documentation/gui-improvements.md

 - we are only making ui/ux changes, no chages to the actual functionality of the training programs
 - please, improve my instructions if you think there is a room for an improvement

+last thing, please, add a message to index.html file after the training modes, that only TX Trainer is fully working, with KOCH trainer finished to 95% and Morse Runner started but have bugs and it's in contstant development and should be finished in the next few days.
+Format the message professionally so it looks ok in the gui.